0x4447/0x4447-cli-node-cucumber/README.md

 # est pretium nec.
 API_KEY=
 ```

-As you can see the description will be nicely formated, and the variable ready to be used.
+As you can see, the description will be nicely formatted; the variable will be ready to use.

 ## Installation